Mary Esther Beckman

 Politics and religion in historic Islamic societies

 The distinguished Spanish scholar of Islamic history, Maribel Fierro, is a leading expert on the pre-modern history of the western Islamic world.
 In her research she has elucidated, in particular, the interaction between politics, religion and science in al-Andalus, the part of today’s Spain that was under Muslim rule from the 8th to the 15th century.
 Her research reveals, for example, how closely the political and social developments in al-Andalus were intertwined with those of other Islamic countries.
-In Berlin she will strengthen the reputation of Freie Universität as an international centre for research into Islamic intellectual history and create an opportunity for junior researchers in the field to be integrated in an international research project at an early stage in their careers.
+In Berlin she will cooperate with the Max Planck Institute for the History of Science.

 Prof. Dr Maribel Fierro,